boxwise/boxtribute/README.md

     docker-compose up

-In case you get out-of-memory related errors, please increase your max memory in your Docker settings (via Docker Settings UI -> Resources -> Memory) e.g. to 4 GB and try again.
+**NB: In case you get out-of-memory related errors, make sure your max memory is at least 4GB in your Docker settings (via *Docker Settings UI -> Resources -> Memory*) and try again.**

 ### [Further Steps]